sanjay9616/Exprerience/README.md

 18. Add an overall project-level section in SPO.
 19. Provision to avoid duplicate CPO entry in project header in Project Header.
 20. Implementations in stage tracker.
-21. Invoice Calculations Implementation.
+21. Implemented Invoice Calculations with design.
-22. change loader
+22. Implemented Loader with design.
 23. Add the Regular stage and Procurement Stage in the stage tracker.
 24. Enhance CM* % popup & introduce auto quote to customers and add Google Analytics for tracking.
 25. Introduce Repeat RFQ item id workflow in EOC and add Google Analytics for tracking.